 - sea salt and black pepper to taste

-- Cut the aubergine evenly into medium-sized chunks, sprinkle with coarse salt and leave to rest in a colander for at least 30 min, then quickly wash under running water and pat dry on a kitchen cloth.
+- Cut the eggplants into medium-sized cubes, sprinkle with coarse salt and leave to rest in a colander for at least 30 minutes, with a weight over them, then qwash under running water and pat them dry with a clean cloth.

-- Place the diced celery in a pot of boiling water with a little salt and blanch for 1-2 minutes.
+- Place the sliced celery in a pot of slightly salted boiling water and blanch for 1-2 minutes.
 Drain and transfer to a sieve covered with a kitchen cloth.

-- Heat a large pan with the olive oil over medium-low heat.
-Add in chopped onion, garlic and halved tomatoes.
+- Heat a large pan with the extra-virgin olive oil over medium-low heat.
+Add in chopped onion, garlic and tomatoes.
 Cook over low-heat until the onion is nicely caramelized and tomatoes are soft, about 5 minutes.

-- Throw in capers, olives, toasted pine nuts, roasted aubergine and blanched celery.
+- Add in the capers, olives, toasted pine nuts, fried eggplant and blanched celery.
 Add in the tomato paste and one tablespoon of water, if you feel it's getting too dry.

 - Sprinkle with sugar and drizzle with vinegar.
 Simmer until the vinegar has evaporated, then cover with a lid and cook for 10 minutes over low-heat, until all ingredients are cooked through.

-- Top your caponata with teared basil leaves and oregano, drizzle with extra-virgin olive oil and serve with toasted rustic bread.
+- Top your caponata with teared basil leaves and oregano, drizzle with extra-virgin olive oil and serve.